carbon-io/carbond/docs/guide/aac/authentication.rst

 :js:class:`~carbond.security.Authenticator`.
-When so configured, the :js:class:`~carbond.Service` will dispatch each HTTP request to that :js:class:`~carbond.security.Authenticator`\'s :js:meth:`~carbond.security.Authenticator.authenticate` method.
-This method will use credentials in the request (e.g. HTTP Basic credentials, API-key, etc...) to authenticate and return the user associated with those credentials, if one exists.
-The :js:class:`~carbond.Service` will then store the resolved user object in the ``HttpRequest`` object.
+When so configured, the :js:class:`~carbond.Service` will dispatch each HTTP request to that :js:class:`~carbond.security.Authenticator`\'s :js:func:`~carbond.security.Authenticator.authenticate` method.
+This method will use credentials in the request (e.g., HTTP Basic Auth credentials, API-key, etc...) to authenticate and return the user associated with those credentials, if one exists.
+The :js:class:`~carbond.Service` will then store the resolved user object in the :express4:`req` (e.g., ``req.user``).

-The user associated with the request can later be accessed via the ``user`` property of the request (e.g. ``req.user``).

 Built-in authenticators
 -----------------------